astefanutti/spring-boot-camel-rest-jpa/README.md

 - <http://localhost:8080/camel-rest-jpa/books>
 - <http://localhost:8080/camel-rest-jpa/books/order/1>

-### Running the example in Kubernetes / OpenShift
+### OpenShift

+#### Prerequisites

-It is assumed a Kubernetes platform is already running.
+It is assumed an OpenShift platform is already running.
 If not, you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).
 Besides, it is assumed that a MySQL service is already running on the platform.
-You can deploy it using the provided deployment by executing in Kubernetes:
+You can deploy it using the provided deployment by executing:

-    $ kubectl create -f mysql-deployment.yml

-or in OpenShift:

     $ oc create -f https://raw.githubusercontent.com/openshift/origin/master/examples/db-templates/mysql-ephemeral-template.json
     $ oc new-app --template=mysql-ephemeral

 More information can be found in [using the MySQL database image](https://docs.openshift.com/container-platform/3.3/using_images/db_images/mysql.html).
 You may need to pass `MYSQL_RANDOM_ROOT_PASSWORD=true` as environment variable to the deployment.
 Besides, you may need to relax the security in your cluster as the MySQL container requires the `setgid` access right permission.
 This can be achieved by running the following command: